RocketChat/docs-old/installation/rocket-chat-cloud/README.md

 ### Can I deploy to another region?

-Currently we only have a region available in the US.
-In the future we plan to expand this.
+Yes, we are happy we expanded to Europe region as well, you can now choose to deploy Rocket.Chat in US, Europe or both.
 If you would like to see a certain region please let us know.